corneliusdavid/GitTest/README.md

 Testing from Win 10 VM again with different email

-new test following instructions from my blog for a VM on VMware Fusion
+new test following instructions from my blog for a VM on VMware Fusion almost have the instructions from memory now--Delphi 7 VM on VMWare Fusion